Robin-Reynard/WhiteRabbit_CHIP-8-Emulator/README.md

 ## Server Requests
 Ah!
-I see you ventured this far into the rabbit-hole, perchance you have an agent/automation project in mind? 👀 The following information shall prove useful then.
+I see you ventured this far into the rabbit hole, perchance you have an agent/automation project in mind? 👀 The following information shall prove useful then.
 ### Server Info
 **Server IP**: 127.0.0.1
 **Port Number**: 3000